 Lucky Drawing with Susan Shie.
 Class information.

-I'm now taking students for my next class, Lucky Drawing 172, April 14 - May 13, 2024.
-Soft open Sunday, April 14.
-All drawing skill levels, women students 18 and over, in a private Facebook group classroom Starting on February 20, 2024, I'm taking registrations for up to 20 Students, on my Facebook sign-up event page.
+I'm now taking students for my next class, Lucky Drawing 174, October 13 to November 11, 2024.
+Soft open Sunday, October 13.
+All drawing skill levels, women students 18 and over, in a private Facebook group classroom.
+Starting on August 15, 2024, I'm taking registrations for up to 20 Students, on my Facebook sign-up event page.
 If that link won't work for you, please call or text me at 330-317-2167, or email me at susanshie@gmail.com, or FB Message me at Susan Shie, and just tell me you want to take the class.
 I'll need your phone and email.
-I'll put you right into my class list.
-Big thanks!
+I'll put you right into my personal class list.
+But I hope the link works, so your name will be there with the other signed-up students, on the sign-up page.

-Take a walk on the wild side of making art, with freehand drawing, in large, hardbound sketchbooks.
+Take a walk on the wild side of making art appreciated and uncriticized, with freehand drawing, in our large, hardbound sketchbooks.

 5 AM drawing. ©Susan Shie 2016.